 All this gear was carried to the site and set up in about an hour.
 A 25 ft. section of LMR-400UF coax completed the station.
 The mast was guyed with rings, allowing us to turn the mast/antenna combination to point the Yagi in any direction.

-Between the SOTA/POTA activation and the June VHF contest, we made a little over 130 contacts on 6m.
+Between the SOTA/POTA activation and the June VHF contest, we made over 130 contacts on 6m.
 We did not have any real Es openings, so most of our contacts were regional.
-Having the elevation provided by being on Pack Monadnock made us quite loud for the stations that could hear us.
+The elevation provided on Pack Monadnock made us quite loud for the stations that could hear us.
 Several of our club members got on 6M and joined the fun.
 We did have a brief Es opening and managed to work a station in Alabama and one in Florida.

-Mike, AB1YK has a much more portable 6m setup and uses lower power to have some fun on 6M as well.
+Mike, AB1YK has a much more portable 6m setup and uses lower power to have some fun on 6M.

 Our first SOTA/POTA activation was a lot of fun, and Anita and I are looking forward to the next one!